Since the Spring of 2003, the US dollar has lost over one third of its value.

 While a declining dollar has been hailed by many American commentators as a solution to the growing US trade deficit, America's trading partners complain that they are having to pay for America's own economic shortcomings.
 As the dollar falls most heavily against the euro, for example, it makes US exports significantly cheaper compared to euro exports.

 Speaking before the US Congress in early November, Nicolas Sarkozy, the French president, warned: "The dollar cannot remain 'someone else's problem.'
 If we are not careful, monetary disarray could morph into economic war.
 We would all be its victims."

-Watch part two of this episode of People & Power on YouTube
+Watch part one of this episode of People & Power on YouTube

 Watch Al Jazeera English programmes on YouTube

 Join our debates on the Your Views page